mariadb-corporation/mariadb-connector-python/doc/source/cursor.rst

   :param procname: The name of the stored procedure
   :type procname: string
-  :param args: A sequence which mist contain an entry for each parameter the procedure expects.
+  :param args: A sequence which must contain an entry for each parameter the procedure expects.
   :type args: sequence

   Example: